carbon-language/carbon-lang/lldb/docs/use/variable.rst

 By default, several categories are created in LLDB:

 - default: this is the category where every formatter ends up, unless another category is specified
-- objc: formatters for basic and common Objective-C types that do not specifically depend on Mac OS X
+- objc: formatters for basic and common Objective-C types that do not specifically depend on macOS
 - gnu-libstdc++: formatters for std::string, std::vector, std::list and std::map as implemented by libstdcpp
 - libcxx: formatters for std::string, std::vector, std::list and std::map as implemented by libcxx
 - system: truly basic types for which a formatter is required